tcnksm/tf-dnsimple-gh-pages/README.md

-# Setup GitHub pages DNS with Terrafrom

 This is collection of `.tf` files to setup custom apex domain for your GitHub pages.
 This does exactly same thing as the official documentation (["Tips for configuring an A record with your DNS provider"](https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/)) with [Terraform](https://terraform.io/), [Atlas](https://atlas.hashicorp.com/) and [DNSimple](https://dnsimple.com).

+## Usage

 It's better to use Atlas to store DNSimple API token and `.tfstate` on there.
-You need to get API token and set it via env var.
+To use Atlas, you need to get API token and set it via env var.

 ```bash
 $ export ATLAS_TOKEN=""